Overview of Impaler's Minimal Game Engine

 Impaler’s shaders are somewhat complex for a retro game:

-In order to support everything above, the shader must be fed a fair amount of data and configuration.
-A system to streamline locating, caching, and feeding shader uniforms (variables) was created as a result.
-This component takes a configuration struct and manages OpenGL / GLEW accordingly.
+To support everything above, the shader must be fed a fair amount of data and configuration.
+As a result, a system to streamline locating, caching, and feeding shader uniforms (variables) was created.
+This component takes a configuration struct and manages OpenGL accordingly.

 Meshes